kaileeagray/todo-mvc-lv/NOTES.md

 ### Lecture notes

-1. integrate basic theme. this is a stylized app, so get the asset pipeline set up first
+1. integrate basic theme. this is a stylized app, so get the asset pipeline set up first run server
+/ - see a stubbed out, non-dynamic, page with theme

 think about narrative of app:
 2. Users create lists.
 Add item to those lists.
 Navigate many lists and see each list items.